 Our measure of complexity relies on featural make-up of indefinite pronouns.
 For this measure, we will again build on Haspelmath's work.
-Haspelmath (2001) (Chapter 5) proposes that there are 5 binary features indefinite items can carry: known to the speaker (K), specific (S), scalar endpoint (SE), scale reversal (R), and in the scope of negation (N).
-Haspelmath further assumes that the feature R (+ or -) requires the indefinite pronoun to carry SE+ feature.
+Haspelmath (1997) (Chapter 5) proposes that there are 5 binary features indefinite items can carry: known to the speaker (K), specific (S), scalar endpoint (SE), scale reversal (R), and in the scope of negation (N).
+Haspelmath further assumes that the feature R (+ or -) requires the indefinite pronoun to carry SE^+ feature.

 Let us review briefly what these features stand for in Haspelmath's work.
 The features K and S are relatively transparent.
-S relates to the semantic notion of specificity, i.e. to whether the speaker has a specific referent in mind for the indefinite pronoun.
-K relates to whether or not the referent is known to the speaker.
-As for SE, Haspelmath (2001) motivates it from Fauconnier's work on negative polarity and free choice indefinites: in short, negative polarity and free choice indefinites evoke a pragmatic scale of alternatives ordered by likelihood, and they associate with its lowest (least likely) endpoint (Fauconnier 1975).
-Scale reversing contexts reverse the order of alternatives on the pragmatic scale; these are essentially downward-entailing contexts.
-The R feature reflects that negative polarity indefinites should associate with the lowest point on the scale in the scale reversing contexts (R+), while free choice indefinites associate with the lowest point on the scale in the non-scale reversing contexts (R-).
-Finally, the N feature relates to whether the indefinite pronoun necessarily appears in the scope of negation.
+S relates to the semantic notion of specificity, i.e. whether the speaker has a specific referent in mind for the indefinite pronoun.
+Krelates to whether or not the referent is known to the speaker.
+As for SE, Haspelmath (1997) motivates it from Fauconnier's work on negative polarity and free choice indefinites.
+In short, negative polarity and free choice indefinites evoke a pragmatic scale of alternatives ordered by likelihood, much like scalar focus particle even.
+For instance, Mary can even solve the hardest problem evokes alternatives such as Mary can solve the medium problem and Mary can solve the easiest problem, which are ordered by likelihood as follows: the hardest problem < the medium problem < the easiest problem.
+According to this account, similar alternatives are activated by sentences with negative polarity and free choice indefinites, as in Mary can solve any problem, where any is the free choice indefinite.
+Furthermore, according to this account, negative polarity and free choice indefinites associate with the lowest (least likely) endpoint of the scale (hence the name of the feature 'scalar endpoint') - Mary can solve any problem is interpreted as Mary can solve even the hardest problem (Fauconnier 1975).
+The R ('reversal') feature relates to scale reversing contexts.
+Such contexts reverse the order by likelihood of alternatives on the pragmatic scale.
+For instance, we have seen that in non-scale reversing contexts, the order by likelihood of alternatives may be the hardest problem < the medium problem < the easiest problem; in scale reversing contexts that order would be the easiest problem < the medium problem < the hardest problem.
+An example of a scale reversing context is the scope of negation, e.g., Mary didn't even solve the easiest problem.
+Negative polarity indefinites appear in scale reversing contexts: Mary didn't solve any problem, where any is the negative polarity indefinite, is interpreted as Mary didn't even solve the easiest problem.
+The R feature reflects that negative polarity indefinites should associate with the lowest point on the scale in the scale reversing contexts (R^+) , while free choice indefinites associate with the lowest point on the scale in the non-scale reversing contexts (R^-) , as illustrated above.
+Finally, the N feature relates to whether the indefinite pronoun expresses negation.

-Haspelmath assumes that each of these five binary features characterizes a subset of functions of indefinite pronouns (cf. Haspelmath (2001) for details).
-In the continuation, we assume the five binary features to characterize sets of semantic flavors as follows:4
+Haspelmath assumes that each of these five binary features characterizes a subset of functions of indefinite pronouns (cf. Haspelmath 1997 for details).
+In the continuation, we assume the five binary features to characterize sets of semantic flavors as follows:3